sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 Realizations:

-1. I understood, that even though I can do horrible stuff, there is some "safety lock/circuit breaker/fuse" that doesnt allow me to hurt children. (*Jordan Peterson*: too much order - tyranny, too little - chaos. without a theme you will not write a poem. *Stephen Hocking*: it seems like this universe is non-ideal in order for a stuff to exist)
+1. I understood, that even though I can do horrible stuff, there is some "safety lock/circuit breaker/fuse" that doesnt allow me to hurt children. (*Jordan Peterson*: too much order - tyranny, too little - chaos. without a theme you will not write a poem. *Stephen Hawking*: it seems like this universe is non-ideal in order for a stuff to exist)
 2. I understood, that **IF** I was a psychopath [(desire to use people, similar to desire for alcohol)](https://www.youtube.com/watch?v=bdPMUX8_8Ms) OR a child raper OR had some other pathology [(created by insufficient amount of blood in brain)](https://www.youtube.com/watch?v=esPRsT-lmw8) **THEN** I should go to doctor to rewire myself
 3. I understood, that maybe it doesn't make much sence to desire the power too much, bc
   - we will anyway live in abundunce (if we will not destroy ourselves by wars)